THEN THERE WAS THE TIME I WAS THE ONLY INTROVERT IN A ROOM FULL OF EXTROVERTED SPEAKERS…

 For those unfamiliar, it’s a fantastic icebreaker.
-Do you prefer coffee ☕ (this) or tea (that)?
-Accordingly, coffee lovers move to this corner, and tea enthusiasts to that corner.
+Do you prefer coffee ☕ (this) or tea 🫖 (that)?

 The facilitator, with a mix of confusion and curiosity, urged me to “Say more.”